Evaluation of the COVID-19 Pandemic Response in Palliative & End of Life Care: Connecting to Boost Impact & Data Assets

 The COVID-19 pandemic is placing an unprecedented strain on health care services.
 Although many people survive, an estimated 1% to 3% of people die from this disease.
 There are more than 100,000 UK deaths from COVID-19, with numbers still increasing in the UK and beyond.
 In addition, the conditions of the pandemic, such as lockdown, shielding, social distancing, has placed challenges on care for people with advanced diseases and/or needing palliative care.

-The CovPall-Connect project brings together survey data from the original CovPall project with national routinely collected data from the four nations of the United Kingdom.
+The CovPall-Connect Project combines survey data from the original CovPall project with nationally routinely collected data from the four nations of the United Kingdom.
 This provides an opportunity for national data linkage in ecological analysis, primarily regional, and by setting, of the palliative care response to COVID-19.
 Findings will boost CovPall project impact, inform national responses, and enhance data assets.
-Through the National Core Studies (NCS) programme we will engage more widely with patients and carers, members of the public, and professionals, and also invite them to contribute to the wider programme.
+Through the National Core Studies (NCS) programme, we will engage more widely with patients and carers, members of the public, and professionals and also invite them to contribute to the wider programme.

 - To determine the relationship between regional COVID-19 palliative care responses and COVID-19 prevalence, mortality, admissions, discharges, business / social impacts.

 - Explore the feasibility of using palliative care survey data with national routinely collected datasets across England, Wales, Scotland and Northern Ireland to understand the palliative care response to the COVID-19 pandemic.

 - Describe regional variation in palliative care service response to COVID-19 (e.g. busyness, service provision in care homes and care homes, shortages) and its relationships with regional characteristics, such as population size, age, deprivation, ethnicity, and COVID-19 prevalence.